The MASK Benchmark: Disentangling Honesty From Accuracy in AI Systems: Related Work

-\paragraph{Honesty.} There have been multiple documented instances of LLMs engaging in deceptive behavior \citep{park2024ai, scheurer2024largelanguagemodelsstrategically,campbell2023localizinglyingllamaunderstanding, su2024ailiedarexaminetradeoffutility}.
-For example, GPT-4’s system-card documentation includes a case where the model attempts to deceive a TaskRabbit worker into solving a CAPTCHA by pretending to be visually impaired \citep{openai2023gpt4systemcard}.
+\paragraph{Honesty, deception, and lying.} There have been multiple documented instances of LLMs engaging in deceptive or lying behavior \citep{park2024ai, scheurer2024largelanguagemodelsstrategically,su2024ailiedarexaminetradeoffutility}.
 Sycophancy evaluations show that LLMs change their answers to appeal to different audiences \citep{perez2022discovering}.
+Furthermore, GPT-4’s system-card documentation includes a case where the model attempts to deceive a TaskRabbit worker into solving a CAPTCHA by pretending to be visually impaired \citep{openai2023gpt4systemcard}.
 Observing instances of suspicious behavior can be suggestive, but anecdotal cases cannot provide a reliable and large-scale quantitative measure.

 Furthermore, some methods have been developed for examining a model's chain-of-thought to reveal lies \citep{meinke2024frontier,openai2024o1systemcard}; however, such tests are not applicable to all models, where a model's internal reasoning may be censored or unavailable.
-Some methods also test fictional or game-like scenarios \citep{pan2023machiavelli,chern2024behonestbenchmarkinghonestylarge} for deceptive behavior, although these do not directly measure lying.
+Some methods also test fictional or game-like scenarios \citep{pan2023machiavelli,chern2024behonestbenchmarkinghonestylarge, su2024ailiedarexaminetradeoffutility} for deceptive behavior, although these do not directly measure lying.

 \paragraph{Safetywashing.} Another challenge when evaluating honesty in LLMs is the broader issue of \textit{safetywashing}, a phenomenon in which improved capabilities are presented as evidence of safer or more trustworthy behavior \citep{ren2024safetywashingaisafetybenchmarks}.
-This includes claiming that higher factual accuracy implies higher honesty.
-This problem is often compounded by the lack of clear metrics that isolate safety-related behavior from general intelligence.
-For example, while initial performance in TruthfulQA initially decreased as model size increased, as larger models started parroting misconceptions more frequently \citep{lin2022truthfulqa, mckenzie2024inversescalingbiggerisnt}, even larger models have since reversed this trend, obtaining higher performance on TruthfulQA with scale \citep{ren2024safetywashingaisafetybenchmarks}.
+This includes claiming that higher factual accuracy implies lower rates of lying.
+This problem is often compounded by the lack of clear benchmarks that isolate safety-related behavior from general model capabilities.
+For example, while initial performance in TruthfulQA initially decreased as model size increased (larger models parroted misconceptions more frequently, e.g., \citealp{lin2022truthfulqa, mckenzie2024inversescalingbiggerisnt}), even larger models have since reversed this trend, obtaining higher performance on TruthfulQA with scale \citep{ren2024safetywashingaisafetybenchmarks}.